ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 and battery voltage monitoring.

 ## Prerequisites

+### ESP32 Tools
-Prior to building this firmware you'll need to have a working installation of the Espressif ESP32 IDF V5.0 toolchain.
+Prior to building this firmware you'll need to have a working installation of the Espressif ESP32 IDF toolchain.
+Unfortunately there are many different versions available and not all components and features used here are compatible across them all.
+This project was initially built against an intermediate release of unstable V5.0 that has been changing quickly and doesn't play nicely with some developers tools like VSCode so it's best to fall back to the V4.4.2 stable release.
 You can find it here:

 https://github.com/espressif/esp-idf

-Make sure you get V5.0 and that you've done all the proper installation and setup steps.
+Make sure you get `stable (v4.4.2)` and that you've done all the proper installation and setup steps.

 ## Provisioning
 At this time the ESP32C3 FPGA firmware does not automatically handle WiFi